-Last week was a busy for Kentucky Agriculture and Environment in the Classroom, mostly thanks to my friend Adam Hinton and the supporters of A Better Community Foundation.
+Last week was a busy one for Kentucky Agriculture and Environment in the Classroom, mostly thanks to my friend Adam Hinton and the supporters of A Better Community Foundation.

 For the fourth year in a row, we visited Fleming County for Agriculture Education and Advocacy Week, several days of events and programs for teachers and students.
 I am amazed at how many opportunities Adam and his team can provide the education community to foster an appreciation of our farming community.
 And it gets bigger every year.